All Episodes

 And the other is the benevolent alien here to help us out.

-Warm fuzzy little guys.
+Warm, fuzzy little guy.

 Yeah, wonderful.

-And, you know, in the old contactee reports back in the 50s, everybody was taken to Venus by these beautiful creatures with long blonde hair and soulful eyes.
+And, you know, in the old Contactee reports back in the 50s, everybody was taken to Venus by these beautiful creatures with long blonde hair and soulful eyes.

 But that whole idea of benevolent aliens or malevolent aliens, neither one of those has panned out.